venjamin27/boltpilot/README.md

 User Data and comma Account
 ------

-By default, openpilot uploads the driving data to our servers.
+By default, openpilot uploads the driving data to comma.ai's servers.
 You can also access your data through [comma connect](https://connect.comma.ai/).
 We use your data to train better models and improve openpilot for everyone.

 openpilot is open source software: the user is free to disable data collection if they wish to do so.